-The Lake County Health Department and Community Health Center (LCHD/CHC) encourages and promotes the prompt and equitable resolution of employee grievances so that a harmonious and productive work environment is maintained.
-A grievance is an opportunity for an employee to present their asserted basis in writing that a suspension, demotion, or termination grieved-is not warranted.
+Lake County Health Department and Community Health Center (LCHD/CHC) encourages and promotes the prompt and equitable resolution of employee grievances so that a harmonious and productive work environment is maintained.
+A grievance is an opportunity for an employee to present their asserted basis in writing that a suspension, demotion, or termination is not warranted.

-Grievances may be brought by any Atat-will employee, and any regular full-time, or regular part-time employee of the LCHD/CHC.
+Grievances may be brought by any at-will, regular full-time, or regular part-time employee of the LCHD/CHC.
 The following individuals are not eligible to file for a grievance: